 Putouts are hardly ever used to evaluate fielders, and leaderboards are left largely unchecked.
 The purpose of putouts is mostly for use in a number of defensive metrics, such as fielding percentage and range factor.

 Catchers -- who record putouts by catching pitches that result in strikeouts -- and first basemen -- who record putouts by catching throws on ground-ball outs -- generally amass the highest putout totals.

 If a fielder receives a ground ball and steps on a base for a forceout or tags a runner, he is credited with an unassisted putout -- and, obviously, he does not receive credit for an assist.
 However, if a fielder does so and then throws the ball to another teammate for an out, he is credited with both a putout and an assist.

-Watch: Chris Carter records a putout at first base.
+Watch: Matt Carpenter records a putout at first base.

 In A Call

 "tagged out" OR "forced out"